Carter-75/UniversalMobWar/README.md

 - **Smart Creepers**: Flee if 3+ allies nearby to avoid mass friendly fire
 - **Total Loyalty**: Never attack boss or each other (regardless of gamerules)
 - **Betrayal System**: If a minion attacks another, they become a traitor (red particles)
+- **Tethering System**: Minions stay within 16 blocks of the boss - if they chase enemies too far, they automatically return
 - **Death Link**: All minions die instantly when boss is defeated

 ### Particle Connections